abihassen/abihassen.github.io/_posts/1970-01-01-Books-and-Authors.md

 * Altemeyer, Bob — The Authoritarians
 * Althusser, Louis — On the Reproduction of Capitalism: Ideology and Ideological State Apparatuses
 * Althusser, Louis — For Marx
-* Althusser, Louis — \[Writings on Psychoanalysis: Freud and Lacan (European Perspectives: A Series in Social Thought and Cultural Criticism)\]
 * Anderson, Carol — White Rage: The Unspoken Truth of Our Racial Divide
 * Anderson, Philip W. — The Economy As An Evolving Complex System
 * Aquinas, Thomas — Compendium Theologiae